- A convenient home money pit

 The little things accrue

 Aside from the initial expenses, the little additional ones multiply in a cascade of necessity.
+Each one adds to the cost of beekeeping.

 - You can’t find anyone to check your hives for nosema, so you buy a microscope, slides, and a counting grid.